AliGhaffarian/university_thingies/research_and_presentation/1_solving_rstcon_d1n0p13v3.md

 		changed = False
 		# if packet has ApplicationIIN
 		if ((args.method == "iin") and pkt.haslayer(DNP3ApplicationIIN)):
-			#decode the nmessage into the two reserved fieldsS
+			#decode the message from the two reserved fields
 			message += str(pkt[DNP3ApplicationIIN].RESERVED_1)
 			message += str(pkt[DNP3ApplicationIIN].RESERVED_2)